Arik passengers stranded in Kaduna Airport for 4 days - Nigeria Today

 “I don’t know what to do because the airline did not give us any prior notice to the cancellation of the flight; no SMS, no email.

-Another affected passenger, Mrs Janet Oyedele, expressed her frustration with the airline, saying she was not aware of the cancellation of the flight until she got to the airport.
+Another affected passengers, Mrs Janet Oyedele, expressed her frustration with the airline, saying she was not aware of the cancelation of the flight until she got to the airport.

 “One of the staff working at the airline’s counter assured us that the flight was rescheduled for Saturday but was not sure of the possibility of the flight.